HMHS Britannic: Post-Titanic design changes

 Britannic had a similar layout to her sister ships.
 Following the Titanic disaster and the subsequent inquiries, several design changes were made to the remaining Olympic-class liners.
-With Britannic, these changes made before launch included increasing the ship's beam to 94 ft to allow for a double hull along the engine and boiler rooms and raising six out of the 15 watertight bulkheads up to B Deck.
+With Britannic, these changes made before launch included the addition of a double hull along the engine and boiler rooms and raising six out of the 15 watertight bulkheads up to B Deck.
 Additionally, a larger 18000 hp turbine was added instead of the 16000 hp units installed on the earlier vessels in response to the increased hull width.
 The central watertight compartments were enhanced, allowing the ship to stay afloat with six compartments flooded.

 Externally the largest visual change was the fitting of large crane-like gantry davits, each powered by an electric motor and capable of launching six lifeboats which were stored on gantries; the ship was designed to have eight sets of gantry davits but only five were installed before Britannic entered war service, with the difference being made up with boats launched by manually operated Welin-type davits as on Titanic and Olympic.

 Additional lifeboats could be stored within reach of the davits on the deckhouse roof, and the gantry davits could reach lifeboats on the other side of the ship, providing that none of the funnels was obstructing the way.
 This design enabled all the lifeboats to be launched, even if the ship developed a list that would normally prevent lifeboats from being launched on the side opposite to the list.
 Several of these davits were placed abreast of funnels, defeating that purpose.
 The elevators, which previously stopped at A deck, could now reach the boat deck.
-The ship carried 48 lifeboats, capable of carrying at least 75 people each.
+The ship carried 48 lifeboats.
 Thus, at least 3,600 people could be carried by the lifeboats, which was well above the ship's maximum capacity of 3,309.

 History

 Conception

 In 1907, J. Bruce Ismay, director general of the White Star Line, and Lord Pirrie, chairman of the Harland & Wolff shipyard in Belfast had decided to build a trio of ocean liners of unmatched size to compete with the Cunard Line's and not in terms of speed but in terms of luxury and safety.
 The names of the three vessels were decided at a later date and they showed the intention of the designers regarding their size: Olympic, Titanic and Britannic.

 Construction of the Olympic and the Titanic began in 1908 and 1909 respectively.
-Their sizes were so large that it was necessary to build the Arrol Gantry to shelter them, wide enough to span the two new building slips and allow two ships to be built at a time.
+They were so large that it was necessary to build the Arrol Gantry to shelter them, wide enough to span the two new building slips and allow two ships to be built at a time.
 The three ships were designed to be 270 metres long and to have a gross tonnage of over 45,000.
 Their designed speed was approximately 22 knots, well below that of the Lusitania and Mauretania, but still allowing for a transatlantic crossing of less than one week.